microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/blobstorage-unit-tests/readme.md

    ![connect blob](images/blob_storage_connection.png)

-1. Provide a Display name and port number, then your connection will be ready and you can use Storage Explorer to manage your local blob storage.
+1. Provide a Display name and port number, then your connection will be ready, and you can use Storage Explorer to manage your local blob storage.

    ![attach to local](images/blob_storage_connection_attach.png)